ShubhamOulkar/weather/README.md

 - See hover and focus states for all interactive elements on the page
 - Add geolocation detection to automatically show weather for the user's current location on first visit
 - Implement a favorites/saved locations system where users can bookmark frequently checked locations
-- Implement a "Compare Locations" feature to view weather side-by-side for multiple locations
-- Include UV index, visibility, and air pressure data (available via Open-Meteo)
+- Include UV index, visibility, air pressure data, air quality index, and allergy outlook (available via Open-Meteo)
 - Add sunrise/sunset times with visual indicators
 - Add animated weather backgrounds that change based on current conditions
-- Implement voice search functionality
 - Create dark/light mode themes that adapt to the time of day
 - Add progressive web app (PWA) capabilities for mobile installation
+- Implement voice search functionality

+Implement in phase 2
+- Implement a "Compare Locations" feature to view weather side-by-side for multiple locations
+- Implement a map views for clouds, temperature, etc.
+- Show weather comparison for two locations with map higlighting geological items like mountain, rivers, seashow, deserts.
+- Implement chatbot to answer weather related queries.

 ### Screenshot